Coaching is a beautiful, collaborative process between coach and client.

 Opportunities to introduce concepts in positive psychology that a client may be unaware of are plentiful in coaching relationships.
-Through the introduction of VIA character strengths, clients can begin to build creative ways to utilize them in their lives and workplaces.
-Reportedly, more engaged employees will produce better results (Robison, 2019).
+Through the introduction of VIA character strengths, clients can begin to build creative ways to utilize their strengths in their lives and workplaces.
+More engaged employees produce better results (Robison & Gandhi, 2019).

-In the Goals section of the framework, helping a client realize their strengths and helping them align that in balance with goals is a helpful exercise.
-Goals are anchors for hope, and the more human beings are aligned with their core values in movements toward those goals, the better-engaged people will be in participating in actions that will make those goals realized.
+In the goals section of the framework, helping a client realize their strengths and align them with their goals is a helpful exercise.
+Goals are anchors for hope, and the more human beings are aligned with their core values in movements toward those goals, the better engaged people will be in participating in actions that will make those goals realized.

-Here is a helpful Goal Setting pdf to use with clients.
+Here is a helpful goal-setting exercise to use with clients.

-When working in the Reality portion of the GROW framework, it is important to remember how perspective works.
+When working in the reality of the GROW framework, it is important to remember how perspective works.
 If a client has never experienced the beauty of reframing and growth mindset conversations, it would be a perfect time to serve them with this information.

-Broaden and build theory (Frederickson, 2001) gives clients the ability to open themselves to possibilities through increased positive emotions.
-By asking a client about what is working well, their brains are more open.
+Broaden-and-build theory (Frederickson, 2001) gives clients the ability to open themselves to possibilities through increased positive emotions.
+By asking a client about what is working well, you can help their brains become more open.

-By offering unconditional positive regard as a coach, clients are given an opportunity to explore their personal perspective.
+Offering your clients unconditional positive regard gives them an opportunity to explore their personal perspective.
 This area of GROW allows for an invitation for self-assessment.
-The information that is required to solve problems adequately can be illuminated during this part of the framework.
+This part of the framework can illuminate the information that is required to adequately solve problems.

-Here is a helpful Reality pdf to use with clients.
+Here is a helpful reality worksheet to use with clients.

-The Options portion of the GROW framework can be magical.
-It allows clients to explore possibilities and to choose which of those possibilities will work the best to move them forward.
+The options = of the GROW framework can be magical.
+It allows clients to explore possibilities and choose which of those possibilities will best move them forward.
 When the client develops these options, they are more motivated and emotionally connected to them.

-Here is a helpful Options pdf to use with clients.
+Here is a helpful options worksheet to use with clients.

-Each coaching session will reveal a Way Forward for the client.
-A coach’s job is to collaborate with their client to assist them in connecting with what they want to do and what they will do for their next step.
+Each coaching session will reveal a way forward for the client.
+A coach’s job is to collaborate with their client to assist them in connecting with what they want to do and how they will take their next step.
 This portion of the framework helps to develop a commitment to goal achievement.

-Clarifying action steps and preparing a specific plan for forward movement is developed here.
-A client identifying future obstacles allows for planning ahead and for keeping the momentum going when these obstacles inevitably pop up.
+This stage of the GROW model clarifies action steps and prepares a specific plan forward.
+Identifying future obstacles allows clients to plan ahead and keep the momentum going when these obstacles inevitably pop up.
 Having an accountability buddy in the process will help a client hold themselves to what they said they were going to do.

-Here is a helpful Way Forward pdf to use with clients.
+Here is a helpful way forward worksheet to use with clients.

 The GROW model can be utilized in group coaching, as well.
-Here is a helpful GROW with your team pdf to use in a group setting.
-Having a framework when many voices need to be heard is recommended.
+Here is a helpful GROW With Your Team exercise to use in a group setting.
+It’s useful to have a framework in place when many voices need to be heard.

-Attached are templates to highlight the “how” of the GROW model.
+The templates in this presentation highlight the “how” of the GROW model.
 It is a helpful presentation to offer leaders in any area responsible for others.
 These GROW Templates explain the GROW model.

 A Take-Home Message

 The GROW model is a simple yet highly effective coaching framework that can be used in any coaching setting.
 When a coach creates a reliable scaffolding for a session, the client can easily move through whatever they need to explore to decide what action steps, if any, they’d like to take moving forward.
-It can be adapted to fit into any setting where decisions need to be made, or where obstacles need to be overcome.
+It can be adapted to fit into any setting where decisions need to be made or obstacles overcome.